Dethada/Password-Recovery-Utility/README.md

 * Add option to choose number of threads to use
 * Use unsigned long long for count variable
 * Improve readability
-* Check if input file is a text file (check for .txt extension)
+* check if system has file command

 ##  Password Recovery Utility